 What Is Cognitive-Behavioral Therapy?

 Cognitive-behavioral therapy (CBT) is a psychological therapy technique developed by Dr. Aaron Beck in the 1960s.
 Beck and his colleagues define CBT as “a time-sensitive, structured, present-oriented psychotherapy directed toward solving current problems and teaching skills to modify dysfunctional thinking and behavior.”
 CBT is based on the cognitive model of psychology.
-This tool supports individuals in recognizing their unhelpful and distressing thinking patterns and then providing them the ability to change their thinking and behavior, thus improving their mood and mental functioning.
+This tool supports individuals in recognizing their unhelpful and distressing thinking patterns and then providing them with the ability to change their thinking and behavior, thus improving their mood and mental functioning.

 Implications of Cognitive-Behavioral Therapy For Skin Disorders